 To request that the library order new materials needed for reserves, please use the Suggest a Purchase form.
 Be sure to specify that the materials are for course reserve and the term or semester you require them.
 It's important to plan ahead so that new orders can be received and processed in time for the course.
 Please e-mail firstname.lastname@example.org if you have any questions.

-- You can reduce the cost of course packets by linking to eBooks, eJournals, and online articles.
+- Reduce the cost of course materials by linking to library-licensed electronic books, journals, and articles.

-- You can link to database searches to enhance discussions of course topics.
+- Link to database searches to enhance discussions of course topics.

-- You can link to online reference materials for your students' project work.
+- Link to online reference materials for your students' project work.

-- You can link to specific online journals relevant to course content.
+- Link to specific online journals relevant to course content.